I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 15

-Growing up in a house with 13 brothers can be tough to stay fed!
-So Pottasleiker learned to get to the pots and pans first to get any leftover scraps.
-He also won’t resist an unwashed pot of soup while going house to house!
+It can’t be easy growing up in a house with 13 brothers; staying fed can be tough!
+So, Pottasleiker learned to get to the pots and pans first to grab any tasty leftovers.
+He also can’t resist an unwashed pot of soup while going from house to house!

 Favorite treats: Cookies, milk, sweets